2014 Spanish Grand Prix

 The 2014 Spanish Grand Prix (officially the Formula 1 Gran Premio de España Pirelli 2014) was a Formula One motor race held on 11 May 2014 at the Circuit de Barcelona-Catalunya in Montmeló, Catalonia, Spain.
 The race was the fifth round of the 2014 Formula One World Championship, the 44th Spanish Grand Prix held as part of the championship, and the 24th in Barcelona.
 Mercedes driver Lewis Hamilton won the 66-lap race from pole position.
 His teammate Nico Rosberg finished second and Red Bull's Daniel Ricciardo took third.

-Hamilton won the 35th pole position of his career by recording the fastest lap in qualifying.
+Going into the event, Rosberg led the World Drivers' Championship and his team Mercedes led the World Constructors' Championship.
+Hamilton won the 35th pole position of his career by recording the fastest lap in the third qualifying session.
 He led the race until his first pit stop at the end of lap 18, promoting Rosberg to first place for the next three laps.
 Hamilton's Mercedes had oversteer and understeer as Rosberg retook the lead for two laps when Hamilton made a second pit stop on the 43rd lap.
 He drew to less than a second behind Hamilton by lap 59.
 Hamilton responded by increasing his speed when he switched to a higher-powered engine setting to keep Rosberg behind for his fourth victory in succession in 2014 and the 26th of his career.